vdods/sept-rs/sept-gui/notes.md

         -   Paste
 -   ArrayTerm
     -   To-do
-        -   Typing `]` should exit the array and go to the next element in whatever contains the array (this may not be well-defined depending on what that container is, e.g. a hash set).
-Or maybe it goes to the comma following that element.
     -   Done
         -   Insert key inserts a `Placeholder`
         -   Events issued when the cursor is at the end-of-array element act like a `Placeholder` (e.g. being able to insert strings or arrays at the end of an array).
         -   Backspace
         -   Delete
         -   Escape / Alt-Enter
+        -   `Ctrl+Enter` and `]` should each exit the array and go to the next element in whatever contains the array (this may not be well-defined depending on what that container is, e.g. a hash set).
 -   Placeholder
     -   To-do
     -   Done
         -   Typing `"` replaces the `Placeholder` with an empty string and enters the string.
-    -   To-do
-    -   Done
-        -   Typing `[` replaces the `Placeholder` with an empty string and enters the string.
+        -   Typing `[` replaces the `Placeholder` with an empty array and enters the array.
 -   TupleTerm
     -   To-do
         -   Everything analogous to ArrayTerm